niveditha8927/Java-Sockets/README.md

 11. Each invalid content (e.g., “DS1”) is acknowledged with “ERR” followed by a single whitespace character and the invalid content.
 Invalid contents are not processed.
 12. A session is only terminated when the client closes the connection.

+!!!Note: !!!
+Only contains main files for server, client and calculation not other files.